derivita/hrpc-docs/content/docs/tutorials/async/helloasync-cpp.md

         std::string prefix("Hello ");
         reply_.set_message(prefix + request_.name());

         // And we are done!
-Let the gRPC runtime know we've finished, using the
+Let the HRPC runtime know we've finished, using the
         // memory address of this instance as the uniquely identifying tag for
         // the event.
         responder_.Finish(reply_, Status::OK, this);